Phoenix009/Notes/Computer_Networks/Application Layer.md

 TCP has the client and server exchange transport layer control information with each other before the application level messages begin to flow.

-After the handshaking, a TCP connection is said to exist betwen the sockets of the two processes.
+After the handshaking, a TCP connection is said to exist between the sockets of the two processes.

-When the appplication finishes sending messages, it must tear down the connection.
+When the application finishes sending messages, it must tear down the connection.

 ##### 2. Reliable Data Transfer:

-The communicating process can rely on TCP to deliver all data sent without error and in the proper order.
+The communicating process can rely on TCP to deliver all data without error and in the proper order.

 ##### 3. Congestion Control:
 Throttle sender when network gets overloaded